A Guide to NM, NMB, and NMC Cable: Understanding Romex Types

 Key Takeaways for Field Application

-- NMB: Your go-to for standard indoor residential wiring in dry locations.
+- Type NM (NM-B): Your go-to for standard indoor residential wiring in normally dry locations (modern NM constructions meet current Article 334 construction requirements).

-- NMC: The specific choice for wiring in damp and corrosive locations inside a structure, like barns or damp cellars.
+- Type NMC: The specific choice for permitted wiring in damp and corrosive indoor locations and certain masonry installations when installed in accordance with Article 334it is not a direct-burial cable.

-- Code Compliance: Always reference the latest version of NEC Article 334 for the most current rules on permitted uses and installation.
+- Code Compliance: Always reference the latest edition of the NEC, including Article 334 for NM/NMC permitted uses and Article 310 for ampacity and conductor rules.

 Primary Sources